rahimaRatry/C-Problems/README.md

 # C-Problems
-Here's some Beecrowd problems solution in C language.
+Here's some Beecrowd problems solutions in C language.